Alcohol bottles on the table and a drunken person laying on the bed

 1. Weight.
 We experience the effects of alcohol more strongly and more quickly the less body tissue we have to absorb it.
 A larger body provides more room for the alcohol to spread.

-2. Our sex assigned at birth.
+2. Sex assigned at birth.
 Males and females have differing rates of alcohol metabolism because of differences in body composition.
 Is it true that males can eliminate alcohol from their bodies faster?
 Turns out this is, indeed, the case.
-Women generally have a greater percentage of body fat, which keeps alcohol in their systems longer.
+Women generally have a greater percentage of body fat, which keeps alcohol in their system longer.
 They also have fewer alcohol-metabolizing enzymes and less bodily water to dilute alcohol.

-3. Our age.
+3. Age.
 As we get older, our metabolism slows, our body fat percentage rises, and our water content falls.
 As a result, we feel the effects of alcohol more quickly, and the alcohol stays in our system for longer.

-4. Our genetics/ethnicity.
-Some ethnicities, particularly people of Asian and Native American descent, have slower alcohol metabolic rates due to a genetic mutation that reduces the activity of an enzyme important in breaking down alcohol’s toxic compounds.
-As a result, they might experience greater feelings of intoxication.
+4. Genetics/ethnicity.
+Some genetic mutations are particularly common in East Asian and Native American ethnic backgrounds that result in slower rates of alcohol metabolism.
+These mutations reduce the activity of an enzyme important in breaking down alcohol’s toxic compounds.
+As a result, people with this ethnic background might experience greater feelings of intoxication.

 6. How quickly we drink.
 Drinking a lot of alcohol in a short amount of time is going to make us feel intoxicated very quickly, regardless of what we drink.
 Chugging is dangerous because we may not realize how drunk we’re becoming until well after our last drink.

-7. How much food is in our stomach.
+7. How much we’ve eaten recently.
 Food in our stomach slows our system’s rate of alcohol absorption.
-If we drink on an empty stomach, alcohol is absorbed more rapidly by an empty stomach, which leads us to feel its effects faster and harder.
+Alcohol is absorbed more rapidly by an empty stomach, which leads us to feel its effects faster and harder.

 8. Medications.
 Alcohol absorption may be affected by certain drugs, or they may combine with alcohol and heighten its effects.
 For instance, opioids, cannabis, and over-the-counter cold and pain medications can increase the effects of alcohol.
 However, stimulants such as caffeine can mask intoxication.